Are you afraid that you cannot afford the costs of nursing home care without losing your own assets?

 Take, for example, the mother who has appointed her son as agent under her standard power of attorney.
 Mother has now lost capacity and requires Home Medicaid coverage.
 Her ‘standard’ power of attorney does not have a specific provision allowing for a pooled income trust – a typical New York trust that enables people with excess income to qualify for Community Medicaid Coverage.
 The son makes a Medicaid application anyway, and his mother is subsequently denied because she has too much income.
 If mother’s power of attorney had the necessary language, her son (as agent) could have acted to divert any excess income to a pooled income trust, thereby qualifying mother for Home Medicaid.

 A power of attorney with “teeth” is the cornerstone of any Elder Law planning.
-Let Antony M. Eminowicz, Esq help you prepare such a power of attorney by utilizing the necessary language and enable your chosen agent to help you with any of your future long term care needs.
+Let Antony M. Eminowicz, PLLC help you prepare such a power of attorney by utilizing the necessary language and enable your chosen agent to help you with any of your future long term care needs.